Some investors want new Abraaj review, potentially delaying key sale - document

 Abraaj’s total debt stood at $1.07 billion, the PwC report said, including $501.4 million in unsecured debt and $572.4 million secured debt.
 It said Abraaj borrowed to cover a liquidity shortfall caused by insufficient management fee income and carried interest between 2014 to 2017.

-Once Abraaj’s assets have been sold and debts cleared, the remaining value was estimated at $147.7 million, according to the report.
+Abraaj’s total assets available to the provisional liquidation process were valued at $147.7 million, according to the report.

 The PwC report said Abraaj faced three broad outcomes.